Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Discussion

-Beyond parameter inference, our pipeline offers a new way of representing the conductance space of neurons during experiments.
-Measuring all ionic conductances in a single neuron is often impractical, as typically only a subset can be probed.
-The conventional approach of averaging conductance values across populations may lead to fragile or unrepresentative models, because degeneracy and nonlinearities imply that an average neuron may not be valid \cite{golowaschFailureAveragingConstruction2002}.
-In contrast, our framework allows experimentalists to reconstruct a point cloud of conductances in real time using only spike time measurements.
-Such experiments could directly test how neuromodulators reshape conductance distributions.
-For example, by comparing the inferred population distributions before and after a bath application, one could visualize how modulation potentially tunes effective conductances and activity regimes.
+Beyond parameter inference, our pipeline offers practical tools for experimental neuroscience.
+Measuring all ionic conductances in a single neuron is often impractical, as typically only a subset can be probed, and the conventional approach of averaging conductance values across populations can produce fragile or unrepresentative models~\cite{golowaschFailureAveragingConstruction2002}.
+In contrast, our framework allows experimentalists to reconstruct plausible conductance distributions in real time from spike recordings alone.
+This opens concrete experimental avenues: in neuromodulation studies, comparing inferred population distributions before and after application of a neuromodulator could reveal how modulation reshapes the conductance landscape and steers neurons between activity regimes.
+In pharmacological settings, the pipeline could predict which ion channel targets are most affected by a given compound by tracking how inferred DIC values and conductance distributions shift under drug application.
+For clinical neuroscience, the ability to rapidly generate mechanistic models from extracellular recordings could support patient-specific computational modeling, for instance in the context of deep brain stimulation or epilepsy monitoring.
+To facilitate adoption in these diverse settings, we release the full framework as open-source software with a graphical interface~\cite{brandoit2025spike2pop}.

-To facilitate adoption, we also release the full framework as open-source software with a graphical interface \cite{brandoit2025spike2pop}.
-The tool is designed to be intuitive and accessible, lowering the barrier for researchers without programming expertise to generate and explore degenerate CBM populations directly from spike recordings.
-This practical accessibility complements the methodological contributions, ensuring that the pipeline can be applied in diverse experimental settings.